Do you worry about feeding your baby corn snake?

 Are you unsure how many pinkies you should be feeding your baby corn snake?

-Pinkies are mice which have not yet grown fur and are the best thing to feed your baby corn snake.
+Pinkies are mice that have not yet grown fur and are the best thing to feed your baby corn snake.

 They are usually accessible frozen at your local pet store.

 So how many pinkies do I feed a baby corn snake?

 Baby corn snakes, or hatchlings, should be fed one to two pinkies per week, depending on their size.
 Do not feed your corn snake anything larger than one and a half times its midsection.
 Switch to fuzzies as your hatchling grows.